maximdegeyter/maximdegeyter/src/content/experience/entry-2.md

 ---
 year: 2022
-title: Started working at Craftzing
+title: Started working at Craftzing 👨‍💻
 detail: Joined Craftzing as a front-end developer
 ---

-Joined Craftzing as a front-end developer